NoahFU/Interactive_map_for_article/Readme.md

-This is the interactive map for article "Where are older people in Sydney?" prepared by Noah Fu and Dr Kim Johnstone | August 1, 2019.
+This is the interactive map for article "Where are older people in Sydney?" prepared by Noah Fu and Dr Kim Johnstone, August 1, 2019.
 Link: https://astrolabegroup.com.au/where-are-older-people-in-sydney/